mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "It's gone.
 What was it?" he asked.

 "Back at the pavilion, I gave you a bit of antikan to neutralize the kanosin in your blood.
-Paosin helps the symptoms of withdraw," Casra responded.
+Paosin helps the symptoms of withdrawal," Casra responded.

 "I see," he said.
 The substances were familiar to him but he had never had the experience of taking them.